MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/manage-storyline-viva.md

 Break-fix issues are technical problems you experience while using the storyline public preview.
 Break-fix is an industry term that refers to work involved in supporting a technology when it fails in the normal course of its function, which requires intervention by a support organization to be restored to working order.

 ### How do I open a support case?
-Please see the [Support for business products - Admin Help](https://aka.ms/yammersupportcase) page for general information.
+See the [Support for business products - Admin Help](https://aka.ms/yammersupportcase) page for general information.
 Your organization may have specific guidance for opening support cases, so you may need to talk with your IT team.

 ### How should I submit feature requests and feedback?
 Feature requests and feedback on the product during preview should be submitted through the in-product feedback dialog boxes.